If you’ve ever been house hunting, you know how difficult it is to narrow down on just one house that has everything you need.

 First of all, keep in mind that whatever space you have between hives is already contrary to nature.

-I say this so that you don’t spend too much time getting the measurements down to the last inch.
+I say this so you don’t spend too much time getting the measurements down to the last inch.
 A space of two to five feet between hives should work well.

 This is mainly for your convenience.
 Just make sure the entrances to the hives aren’t facing each other.

 Beehive placement isn’t an exact science.
 As long as you’ve taken into consideration the safety of both the bees and your neighbors, the bees will be pretty happy and will flourish.
-Just give them a place that they feel safe.
+Just give them a place where they feel safe.

-How far do bees fly to get their nectar.
+1. How far do bees fly to get their nectar.
 I live in a semi rural area with sugarcane and pineapple farms not many gumtrees and I haven’t seen many gardens with a lot of flowers.
 Very seldom I see a bee in our yard so would it be worthwhile to make the expense of acquiring a beehive.
 I don’t think sugarcane and pineapple are not very interesting for bees.

 regards